How to Plan a Backpacking Trip in 12 Simple Steps

 #3: Check permit requirements & get a permit if you need one

 So you found a trail that looks awesome for the time of year you want to hike.
 Before you get too excited and start making plans, check to see if a permit is required.
 Many trails, especially popular trails in National Parks, require wilderness permits that need to be reserved months in advance.
 Many of the more popular backpacking trails (Grand Canyon, Yosemite, etc) are allocated by lottery up to 4 or 5 months in advance.
 If you google the trail, you can usually find permit requirements on the federal or state agency’s website.
+We’ve also put together a post about permit deadlines for the most popular hikes we’ve written about.

 Depending on where you are backpacking, your permit may have additional requirements.
 For instance, if you are traveling in bear country (Sierras, Montana, Wyoming etc), it’s likely that you’ll be required to carry your food and scented items in a bear-proof container or bag.